taskinoz/CSS-QL/README.md

 | `SELECTOR LIKE %.card:hover > img%` | `.card:hover > img` |
 | `ROOT LIKE %root%` | `:root` |

-`SELECTOR` is the escape hatch for the complete CSS selector grammar, including attributes, pseudo-classes, pseudo-elements, combinators, selector lists, and nesting with `&`.
+Use `SELECTOR` when you need normal CSS selectors such as attributes, pseudo-classes, pseudo-elements, combinators or nesting with `&`.

-### Values and literals
+### Values

-Double-quoted and single-quoted values are CQL strings; their surrounding quotes are not emitted.
-Percent literals preserve complex CSS text, including spaces and commas:
+Quotes around CQL strings are removed in the generated CSS.
+Use `%...%` when a value contains spaces, commas or other CSS syntax.

 ```sql
 SET font-family = %"Meme Sans", sans-serif%,